KentStateWeb/rwd/_assignments/css2.md

 ### Add HTML5 Layout Elements and Set Background

 1. First, we need to add some HTML5 elements to surround our main sections of content: the header, main content area and footer.
 In the HTML, surround the header logo and H1 with a header tag.
 Surround the main content with a main tag (starting with figure and ending with the embedded video).
 Surround the footer with a footer tag, starting with Student Success Programs and ending with the contact information.
 Now we can target each of these areas separately with different CSS, plus they're now semantically accessible to screen readers.
+If you're confused on this part, read HTML&CSS Book Chapter 17.
 2. Make everything on the page a sans-serif typeface.
 3. Add a blue background color to the entire page of rgb(0,38,100),